Read up on Rosa Parks' Biography

-Follow this link to read more about her involvement in the Civil Rights Movement.
+Read more about Rosa's involvement in the Civil Rights Movement .

-Because of her important role in the Civil Rights Movement, a lot of Rosa Parks information has been written.
+Because of her important role in the Civil Rights Movement, a lot of Rosa Parks information has been published across a myriad of media.
 Rosa was born in Tuskegee, Alabama in 1913.
 Some of her earliest memories were of KKK marches down her street and the acts of arson they committed in African American neighborhoods.
 After the bus boycott, she struggled to find work until she was hired by Congressman John Conyers.
 She served as his secretary until her retirement in 1988.
 Though she wrote books and did speaking engagements, she donated most of her money to civil rights causes and never became wealthy.
 Read about her early years, which shaped her character.

 If you’re planning to do a book report about Rosa Parks, check out these great books:

 - Who Was Rosa Parks? by Yona Zeldis McDonough

 - Rosa Parks: My Story by Rosa Parks

 - Rosa Parks: A Life by Douglas Brinkley